Why Herbs Don't Work for You---You May be Doing Some Things Wrong! Find Out Common Mistakes People Make When Using Herbs for Healing

 3) The Person's Individual Constitution is Not Taken Into Consideration

-People have different constitutions.
+People have different constitutions and body make up.
 Basically, we can classify ourselves into hot, dry, moist, and cool constitutions in a quadrant.
 Therefore, knowing how your body behaves is of utmost importance when considering what herb or combination of herbs to use for a malady.

 For a person who has a cool, moist constitution, however, using a decongestant containing Ginger, Onion, and Cayenne infused Honey, taken internally, may work better to gently open up those sinuses, while drinking a more astringent type tea might help dry up that runny nose better.